solliancenet/azure-synapse-build-together-blog/Blog-4/serverless-data-lake-exploration.md

 2. Select **Continue**.
 Once the sample preview loads, select **Open script**.

 3. After connecting to the **Built-in** pool, highlight and execute the first query (lines 4-9).
-Note how the `OPENROWSET()` function references the CSV format and the most performant CSV parser version (`2.0`).
+Note how the `OPENROWSET()` function references the CSV format and the most performing CSV parser version (`2.0`).
 Critically, note that the second row in the file is used as the first row of data; the first row in the file represents the header.

     ![Introductory query for parsing CSV data with Synapse Serverless SQL pools.](./media/result-set-csv-query.png "CSV file querying introduction")